ChristianProjects/BibleReferencesVisual/references-browser/README.md

 --------------------------

-Praise God and we thank him for the Holy Word!
+Praise God and we thank Him for the Holy Word!

 This is a project for browsing the Bible based on references.